 Recognizing Signs of Abuse

-On the other hand, many victims do not miss any work because their abusers do not inflict visible injuries.
+On the other hand, many victims do not miss any work, because their abusers do not inflict visible injuries.
 They are strategic in their methods of inflicting physical pain so as not to leave marks anywhere they would be visible, or at all.
-Other abusers prefer inflicting mental pain and suffering, controlling their victims through emotional trauma.
+Other abusers prefer inflicting mental pain and suffering, controlling victims through emotional trauma.

 Spotting Subtle Injuries

 Medical professionals have identified subtle signs of domestic violence and abuse.
 Some guidance is provided by “AKT answer relating to domestic violence and abuse” (2016) regarding what to look for during a consultation.[i]
 They advise to be on the lookout for the following red flags:

 - Complaint of depression.